 How to Make the Best Albondigas Soup

-The last thing you want to do when making homemade meatballs is overwork the meat mixture.
-Over-mixing will cause the meat to toughen up, resulting in dry meatballs.
+• Avoid overworking the meat: Over-mixing will cause the meat to toughen up, resulting in dry meatballs.
 Mix it just until combined.

-For extra moist and juicy meatballs, you can also use a mixture of half-ground beef and half-ground pork.
+• Extra moist and juicy meatballs: Use a mixture of half-ground beef and half-ground pork.
 The fat from the pork makes the meat super tender.

 5 star review